Look me up on Cellartracker (NarunP) for my scoring system. Cheers 🍷

 Clearly this wine is well loved but it runs against what I believe is the model for a classic Napa Cab.
 With this much abv, low acid, and soft tannin, it will not evolve into anything else beyond its current state.
 Look elsewhere for more exciting alternatives.
-82. — 7 months ago
+82. — a year ago

 100% Pinot Noir